conor1982/Iris_Project_2020/README.md

 ### Source of Data

 The dataset used in this project was downloaded from the UCI Machine Learning Repository website [3].
 Once downloaded it was added to my Github Repsository.
-Using the Pandas libary in Python a number of checks were conducted to sense check the version of the imported iris data.
+Using the Pandas library, a number of checks were conducted to sense check the imported version of the dataset.
 [7]

 ##### Fig 3
 ![Pic of Raw Data](https://github.com/conor1982/Iris_Project_2020/blob/master/Screenshots/iris_raw_data.png)

-We can see from Fig 1 that heading needed to be added to this data source.
+We can see from Fig 1 that a heading needed to be added to the data source.
 The columns were given the names : sepal_length', 'sepal_width', 'petal_length', 'petal_width', 'species'.

 ```python
 df.columns = ['sepal_length', 'sepal_width', 'petal_length', 'petal_width', 'species']
 ```
 ### Overview of Data

-In researching the dataset, it is undertood that their are 150 rows of data.
+In researching the dataset, it is understood that there are 150 rows of data.
 The variable measurements are in CM and there are three variants (species) of Iris in the dataset.

 I felt it useful to create an overview of the dataset in Python.
 This included:

-    1 First 5 and last 5 rows of the Dataset
+    1. First 5 and last 5 rows of the Dataset
-    2 Shape of the Dataset
+    2. Shape of the Dataset
-    3 Dimensions of Dataset
+    3. Dimensions of Dataset
-    4 Data Types
+    4. Data Types
-    5 Count of Species variants
+    5. Count of Species variants
-    6 Count of null values
+    6. Count of null values

 ```python
 #first 5 lines of dataset